 - What is the essential data for your practices?

-- How to input information correctly for each data field?
+- How should you input the information correctly for each data field?

-- Who is responsible for each data maintenance task?
+- Who is responsible for maintaining each set of data?

-- How to review data quality and check for data errors?
+- How will we review data quality and check for data errors?

-Let’s consider managing your basic property information.
-Do you have a timeline to verify square footages of all properties?
-Or is there a convention on how property address should be recorded (to avoid variation e.g. Hämeentie 10 A, 00101 Helsinki, Finland or Hämeentie 10 A, Helsinki 00101, Finland)?
-Guidelines for such practices might seem trivial but collectively they define the shape of your property data.
+Let’s take a look at an example of how you can keep track of your basic property records.
+Ask yourself: do you have a plan for verifying all properties’ square footages?
+Or is there a convention on how property addresses should be recorded (to avoid variation like Hämeentie 10 A, 00101 Helsinki, Finland or Hämeentie 10 A, Helsinki 00101, Finland)?
+Although the guidelines for such practices may appear insignificant, they collectively define the shape of your property data.

 2. Get your team onboard

-Even the most perfect process is useless without it being practiced.
+Even the most flawless procedure is useless unless it is put into practice.

-This is why communicating the data maintenance standards and encouraging your team to comply is an important next step.
-Think of your team in this context as everyone involved in managing your asset, including external personnel.
+This is why it’s crucial to communicate the data maintenance standards to your team and support their use of them.
+Be sure to think of everyone involved in managing your asset, including external personnel.